MachinaCore/CygwinPortable/README.md

 These options overrides the options from Data/config.ini
  - CygwinPortable.exe -path [PATH] -> Open the folder in path or execute the file (if the file is executable)
  - CygwinPortable.exe -exit [0/1]	-> Exit the cygwin window after execution
+ - CygwinPortable.exe -cygwin	-> Optional: Force run command or open folder in Cygwin
+ - CygwinPortable.exe -wsl	-> Optional: Force run command or open folder on Windows Subsystem for Linux from Microsoft
  - CygwinPortable.exe [PATH] 		-> Open the folder in path or execute the file (if the file is executable) All other parameters are ignored (needed for "open with" in Windows)